 CuCO3

-Copper Carbonate is a water-insoluble Copper source that can easily be converted to other Copper compounds, such as oxide by heating (calcination).
+Copper Carbonate, also Copper Oxide Green is a water-insoluble Copper source that can easily be converted to other Copper compounds, such as oxide by heating (calcination).
 Carbonate compounds also give off carbon dioxide when treated with dilute acids.
 Copper Carbonate is generally immediately available in most volumes.
 High purity, submicron and nanopowder forms may be considered.

 Both malachite and azurite can be found in the verdigris patina that is found on weathered brass, bronze, and copper.
 The composition of the patina can vary, in a maritime environment depending on the environment a basic chloride may be present, in an urban environment basic sulfates may be present.